alokpant/ror-test/README.md

 ## Database initialization
 To initialize the database you have to run `rake db:migrate`

+## How to run the project
+To run the server you have to execute `rails server`

 ## *How to run the test suite*
 Not yet done